Push-Ups are one of my favorite workout exercises.

 I drink a protein shake every day to help me get enough protein.

-My favorite brand of protein is Isagenix.
-I’ve researched many brands and found this one to be the cleanest and most bio-available.
+I’ve researched many brands and found Isagenix Isalean to be the cleanest and most bio-available.

 If you take cheap protein you’ll get cheap results.
 Don’t waste your time or money on bulk bags of junk at Sam’s club.